Biden thought he could persuade vaccine skeptics. He couldn’t. So he embraced mandates.

 Biden has evolved significantly on mandates.

-Last December, during an event in Wilmington, Del., then President-elect Biden was asked whether Americans should be required to take the vaccine.
+In December, during an event in Wilmington, Del., then-President-elect Biden was asked whether Americans should be required to take the vaccine.
 “No, I don’t think it should be mandatory,” Biden said, as he put on his mask.
 “I wouldn’t demand it be mandatory.”

 By the summer, Biden was equivocating over whether he had authority to require vaccines.
 “It’s still a question whether the federal government can mandate the whole country.
 I don’t know that yet,” Biden said from the East Room in late July.

-But then some of the country’s most prominent public health officials were discussing mandates with the administration since July, including Ezekiel J. Emanuel, a professor of medical ethics and health policy at the University of Pennsylvania who was on Biden’s covid team during the transition.
+But some of the country’s most prominent public health officials were discussing mandates with the administration, including Ezekiel J. Emanuel, a professor of medical ethics and health policy at the University of Pennsylvania who was on Biden’s covid team during the transition.

 “No one likes to mandate things,” Emanuel said.
 “Given their druthers, why start a battle about freedom and all of that?
 But I think in the end, they recognized that voluntarily we’re not going to get there.”

 Biden had been more eager to back companies that individually decided to enact mandates for employees.
-But this approach risked creating what “uneven playing field,” said Emanuel.
-For example, nurses who didn’t want to be vaccinated could simply quit their jobs in one health care firm and move to another one without the requirements.
+But this approach risked creating an “uneven playing field,” Emanuel said.
+For example, nurses who did not want to be vaccinated could simply quit their jobs with one health-care company and move to another one without the requirements.

-Still Biden did back one initial set of requirements, ordering federal workers to either get vaccinated or wear masks at work and withholding federal funds from nursing homes that refused to mandate vaccinations for employers.
+Still, Biden did back one initial set of requirements, ordering federal workers to either get vaccinated or wear masks at work and withholding federal funds from nursing homes that refused to mandate vaccinations for employers.

-The current mandates still might not go far enough, he said.
+The current mandates still might not go far enough, Emanuel said.

-“You might say this is ‘phase two,’ ” Emanuel said, adding that an initial round of tougher vaccine incentives that came in late July marked the first round.
-“This is going to get you something, but we’re going to need a ‘phase three’ almost inevitably,” Emanuel said.
+“You might say this is ‘Phase 2,’ ” he said, adding that an initial round of tougher vaccine incentives that came in late July marked the first round.
+“This is going to get you something, but we’re going to need a ‘Phase 3’ almost inevitably,” Emanuel said.

-Additional steps, he said, could include requiring Americans to be vaccinated if they want to travel between states on airplanes or trains or using some kind of mechanism to require children aged 12 to 17 to be vaccinated.
+Additional steps, he said, could include requiring Americans to be vaccinated if they want to travel between states on airplanes or trains or using some kind of mechanism to require children 12 to 17 to be vaccinated.

 Mariana Alfaro, Felicia Sonmez and Eugene Scott contributed to this report.